Fig tree, Ficus carica: planting, pruning and care

 Contents

-• With its twisted silhouette, the fig tree is one of the most beautiful fruit trees
+• With its twisted silhouette, fig tree is one of the most beautiful fruit trees

-• The fig is an emblematic fruit of Mediterranean gardens
+• Fig is an iconic fruit of Mediterranean gardens

-• Highly ornamental, it offers both delicious sweet purple or green figs and superb exotic foliage
+• Highly ornamental, it offers both delicious sweet figs, purple or green, and superb exotic foliage

-• Among fig tree varieties, distinctions are made between uniferous varieties, producing a single harvest in autumn, and biferous varieties, fruiting twice a year
+• Among fig tree varieties, there are uniferous varieties, producing a single harvest in autumn, and biferous varieties, fruiting twice a year

-• The fig tree is a hardy tree, preferring a sunny position sheltered from strong winds, especially in colder regions
+• Fig tree is a hardy tree, preferring a sunny, sheltered position protected from strong winds, particularly in colder regions

 Difficulty